Dee68/milestone_project4/README.md

 ### About

-The Bongo Restaurant is a fictional business where users can create an account, update their profiles reserve a table and view the food and drinks menu.
+The Bongo Restaurant is a fictional business where users can create an account, update their profiles reserve a table and view the foods and drinks menu.
 <hr>

 ### User Goals